darrenwatt/localcluster/README.md

 ## Test deployment on a local Kubernetes cluster with load balancing

-Results for this are available at http://localcluster.darrenwatt.com but running in a cloud provider as a demo.
+Results for this are available at http://localcluster.darrenwatt.com, running in a cloud provider as a demo.

 Docker container for this is available in [DockerHub](https://hub.docker.com/repository/docker/darrenwatt/localcluster) and Dockerfile is supplied if the image needs to be modified.